• Skip to main content

 Operating System (OS)

-I’ve always found Windows way too intrusive and buggy.
-The constant harassment is just too overwhelming.
-Too much messing with security patches, viruses and malware, too many updates interrupting your work.
+I’ve always found Windows way too intrusive.
+The constant harassment is overwhelming.
+I also found it buggy, and with too much messing with security patches, viruses, malware, and updates interrupting your work.
 Too many “Are you sure?” pop-up windows.
 Yes, I am sure.

 I don’t need it, and I don’t want to see it when navigating my computer.
-It sips away energy and focus.
+It sips away my energy and focus.
 It’s anti-productive.
-An OS that is constantly frustrating to use is dangerous.
-Since you work from your computer, you are going to associate your work with frustration.
-That’s not good, and it’s certainly not going to push you into being more productive.
+An OS that is constantly frustrating to use is not good.
+If you work from your computer, you are going to associate your work with frustration.
+And that is certainly not going to push you into being more productive.

 Say hi to GNU/Linux Debian (Stable).

 As Richard Stallman wrote, it is demoralizing to live in a house that you cannot rearrange to suit your needs.
-GNU/Linux changes that.
+GNU/Linux is the opposite.
 You will do better work when you like the environment that you work in.

 I made my Debian installation very minimal.
 I don’t need much – just a browser, writing software, PDF reader, etc. Unlike on Windows or Mac, there’s not a lot now to get lost in or distract me from my work.
-I never truly realized how much time I spent navigating on Mac or Windows until I started using this machine.
-The abundance of extra steps needed just to navigate the computer were truly astounding compared to this.
+I never truly realized how much time I spent navigating on Mac or Windows until I started using Linux.
+The abundance of steps needed to navigate the computer were truly astounding compared to what I now have.

 On one drive, I installed the Debian (Stable) distribution.
 I like it because it’s very stable, and stability is crucial for a production machine.
 On the other drive I installed Arch, which I’m toying with in order to learn it.